-- C. Within the past five (5) years, the applicant shall have taken the SOMB provided introductory training to the Standards and Guidelines, and completed an additional forty (40) hours of training as determined by the SOMB Clinical Supervisor and applicant based upon individualized training needs.
-If the applicant is applying to be a treatment provider and evaluator the training needs to reflect both treatment and evaluation.
-If the applicant is applying to be an evaluator for adults and juveniles, training must reflect both populations.
-Please see the list of training categories at the end of this section; - D. The applicant shall demonstrate competency according to the individual's respective professional standards and ethics consistent with the accepted standards of practice of sex offense-specific evaluations; - E. The applicant shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a Court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
-A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - F. The applicant shall submit to a current background investigation (Section 16-11.7-106 (2) (a) (III), C.R.S.) that includes satisfactory references as requested by the SOMB.
-The SOMB may also solicit such additional references as necessary to determine compliance with the Standards and Guidelines.
-The references shall relate to the work the applicant is currently providing - G. The applicant shall demonstrate continued compliance with the Standards and Guidelines, particularly 2.000; and - H. The provider shall comply with all other requirements outlined in the SOMB Administrative Policies.
+C. Within the past five (5) years, the applicant shall have taken forty (40) hours of training which includes the SOMB Introductory training to the Standards or the SOMB Standards Booster training as determined by the SOMB Clinical Supervisor and applicant based upon individualized training needs.

+If the applicant is applying to be a treatment provider and evaluator for adult and juvenile, the training needs to reflect both populations.
+Please reference the list of specialized training categories.

+- D. The applicant shall demonstrate competency according to the individual's respective professional standards and ethics consistent with the accepted standards of practice of sex offense specific evaluations; - E. The applicant shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a Court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
+A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - F. The applicant shall submit to a current third-party background investigation (Section 16-11.7-106 (2) (a) (III), C.R.S.) that includes satisfactory references as requested by the SOMB.
+The SOMB may also solicit such additional references as necessary to determine compliance with the Standards.
+The references shall relate to the work the applicant is currently providing; - G. The applicant shall demonstrate continued compliance with the Standards, particularly 2.000; - H. The provider shall comply with all other requirements outlined in the SOMB Administrative Policies.

-Associate Level and Full Operating Level Evaluators who want to provide evaluations to adult sex offenders shall demonstrate compliance with these Standards and submit an application demonstrating competency specific to working with this population.
+Associate Level and Full Operating Level Evaluators who want to provide evaluations to adult sex offenders with developmental/intellectual disabilities shall demonstrate compliance with these Standards and submit an application demonstrating competency specific to working with this population.